jack-scholting/Udacity_Motion_Planning/README.md

 The `global_to_local()` function was already implemented in `udacidrone.frame_utils`.
 The parameter `self.global_home` was determined in the previous step.
 The parameter `self.global_position` was available to use per the API.

-Note: I doesn't appear that I needed to do this "Set your current local position" step.
+Note: It doesn't appear that I needed to do this "Set your current local position" step.
 Per the API documentation, `self.local_position` is available and provides the same information.

 #### 3. Set grid start position from local position